MicrosoftEdge/WebView2Feedback/specs/CustomDownload.md

   /// this from `ICoreWebView2DownloadStartingEventArgs`.
   [propget] HRESULT ResultFilePath([out, retval] LPWSTR* resultFilePath);

-  /// The danger type of the download.
-The danger type can be none, file, content,
-  /// uncommon, host, or potentially unwanted.
-See `COREWEBVIEW2_DOWNLOAD_DANGER_TYPE`
-  /// for more details.
-  [propget] HRESULT DangerType([out, retval] COREWEBVIEW2_DOWNLOAD_DANGER_TYPE* dangerType);

   /// The state of the download.
 A download can be in progress, interrupted, or
   /// complete.
+See `COREWEBVIEW2_DOWNLOAD_STATE` for descriptions of states.
   [propget] HRESULT State([out, retval] COREWEBVIEW2_DOWNLOAD_STATE* downloadState);

-  /// The reason why a download was interrupted.
-  [propget] HRESULT InterruptReason([out, retval] LPWSTR* interruptReason);

   /// Cancels the download.
-If canceled, the default download dialog will show that the
+If canceled, the default download dialog will show
-  /// download was canceled.
-Host should set `Cancel` from `ICoreWebView2SDownloadStartingEventArgs`
+  /// that the download was canceled.
+Host should set the `Cancel` property from
-  /// if cancellation should be hidden from default download dialog.
+  /// `ICoreWebView2SDownloadStartingEventArgs` if the download should be
+  /// cancelled without displaying the default download dialog.
   HRESULT Cancel();

   /// Pauses the download.
 If paused, the default download dialog will
   /// show that the download is paused.
 No effect if download is already paused.
+  /// A paused download is in the `DOWNLOAD_IN_PROGRESS` state.
   HRESULT Pause();

   /// Resumes a paused download.
 No effect if download is not paused.
   HRESULT Resume();

+  /// Returns whether user has paused the download.
+  [propget] HRESULT IsPaused([out, retval] BOOL* isPaused);

+  /// Returns true if download is paused by user or if download is interrupted
+  /// and can be resumed.
+  [propget] HRESULT CanResume([out, retval] BOOL* canResume);
 }
 ```
 ## .NET/ WinRT